 Übrigens: Wir schreiben unsere Themen generell auf Englisch aus.
 Sie dürfen Ihre Abschlussarbeit bei uns aber auch gerne auf Deutsch schreiben.

-Prerequisites: Knowledge of statistical signal processing and linear algebra.
-Experience with MATLAB or Python is helpful.
+Prerequisites: Knowledge of statistical signal processing and machine learning.
+Experience with Python is helpful.

 Image Credit: shutterstock.com

 Contact: Tanuj Hasija

 In recent times, we have seen a vast increase in gathering of data where a common set of objects are observed through multiple views.
 For example, the brain function is now analyzed using multiple modalities like functional magnetic resonance imaging (fMRI) and electroencephalography (EEG) as they provide complementary information.
 The fMRI has a very good spatial resolution, but a poor temporal resolution, whereas EEG has a high temporal resolution but a poor spatial localization.
 Similarly, use of multiple modalities such as heart rate and sweat activity have led to an increased detection of epileptic seizures than using each of them separately.
 Identifying the common latent features (and their relationships across different views) is vital in finding biomarkers for brain functioning and seizure prediction.

 It is of urgent interest to improve available tools and theory for nonlinear multiview analysis where each view’s data is generated through a nonlinear mixing of the common latent features.
 Recent solutions based on deep learning provide completely data-driven way of incorporating the nonlinearities through use of neural networks (especially autoencoders) but are not theoretically well-studied.